echosa/att/Readme.md

 ```
 $ att search emacs # Search all managers for a package
-$ att exact emacs # This is an exact search
+$ att search --exact emacs # This is an exact search
 $ att upgrade # Update and upgrade all packages in all managers
 $ att clean # Clean packages in all managers
 ```